rtk-rnjn/Parrot/.github/instructions/discord.ext.tasks.md

 # before
 week_ago = datetime.datetime.utcnow() - datetime.timedelta(days=7)
 if member.created_at > week_ago:
-    print(f'Member account {member} was created less than a week ago!')
+    print(f"Member account {member} was created less than a week ago!")

 # after
 # The new helper function can be used here: